jh3nd3rs0n/argmatey/README.md

     public static void main(String[] args) {
         // ...or you can apply the OptionGroupHelpTextProvider to all option groups.
-        ArgMatey.OptionGroupHelpTextProvider provider = new CustomOptionGroupHelpTextProvider();
+        ArgMatey.OptionGroupHelpTextProvider provider = new SingleLineOptionGroupHelpTextProvider();
         ArgMatey.OptionGroupHelpTextProvider.setDefault(provider);
         // ...
     }